-The last visit to Green-Wood Cemetery was on April 23, 2017.
-The tradition of decorating the grave was revived.
+The next visit to Green-Wood Cemetery will be on Sunday, April 22, 2018.
+The tradition of decorating the grave has been revived.

 The Cooper Union History Project website is a space to publish research on Cooper Unionís history with the aim of amassing a faithful representation of the principles, aims, and lessons of Cooperís past and present.

 Here's a list of some things the CUHP doesn't have answers for: